yarisvt/tyk-docs/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/dashboard.md

 {{< tab_end >}}
 {{< tab_start "Shell" >}}
-## Install Tyk Dashboard: Red Hat
+## Install Tyk Dashboard on Red Hat

 Tyk has its own signed RPMs in a YUM repository hosted by the kind folks at [packagecloud.io][1], which makes it easy, safe and secure to install a trusted distribution of the Tyk Gateway stack.

-This tutorial will run on an [Amazon AWS][2] *Red Hat Enterprise Linux 7.1* instance.
-We will install Tyk Dashboard with all dependencies stored locally.
+This tutorial will run on an [Amazon AWS][2] **Red Hat Enterprise Linux 7.1** instance.
+We will install the Tyk Dashboard with all dependencies stored locally.

 We're installing on a `t2.micro` because this is a tutorial, you'll need more RAM and more cores for better performance.